Cortisol Blood Test

 Test Cortisol Levels During the Day

 Serum cortisol concentrations normally show a diurnal variation.
 Maximum concentrations are usually reached early in the morning, and then concentrations decline throughout the day to an evening level that is about half of the morning concentration; therefore, for the interpretation of results, it is important to know the collection time of the blood sample.
 This is because your test result will tell you the level of cortisol in your blood at the time of the test.
 Normal cortisol levels are usually highest early in the morning and lowest around midnight.
 Normal ranges vary depending on the type of test.
 For most tests, normal ranges are: Physical and emotional stress can increase serum cortisol because a normal response to stress involves increased secretion of ACTH by the pituitary gland.
-Some tests require samples to be collected at several different times during the day.
+Some tests require samples to be collected at several different times during the day, including a sample of blood drawn at a lab.
 A cortisol saliva sample is usually done at home with a kit to collect a saliva sample.
 Your provider will tell you what time to collect your sample.
 It's often done at night before you go to bed, when cortisol levels are normally lower.

 What the Cortisol AM Test Can Help to Diagnose

-Factors that Affect Cortisol Blood Levels
+Factors that Affect Cortisol Test Levels

 The time of sample collection must be taken into account when interpreting results due to cortisol secretion and circadian rhythm.
 Severe stress can also give rise to elevated cortisol levels.